About METRO

 The Purple Line connects downtown Houston to both Texas Southern University and the University of Houston.

-All METRORail vehicles are ADA accessible, offer free Wi-Fi and come equipped with video surveillance security cameras.
+All METRORail vehicles are ADA accessible and come equipped with video surveillance security cameras.
 You can even bring your bike on board.

 The regular fare to board is $1.25.
 The discounted fare is 60 cents.